jdimodugno/sw-qubeyond-challenge/README.md

-# drixit-challenge by Juan Di Modugno
+# SW QUBEYOND CHALLENGE by Juan Di Modugno

 This solution is realized in order to be compliant with the Code Challenge provided.